A Hard Sci-Fi Colony Simulator

 TerminalBurn

 Arrive in an alien star system.
 Build a civilization of billions.
-Survive the age of cosmic birth.
+Transform worlds.

 Join Wishlist Learn More